Holoway History, Family Crest & Coats of Arms

 Early Origins of the Holoway family

 Today, it is part of Greater London.
-There are a few different possible origins of the place name but the generally accepted origin is from the Old English words hol + weg which evolved to mean "the road with a hollow."
+There are a few different possible origins of the place name but the generally accepted origin is from the Old English words "hol" + "weg" which evolved to mean "the road with a hollow."
 One of the first listings of the district was in 1307, when it was listed as Le Holeweye.

 Early History of the Holoway family

-Another 131 words (9 lines of text) covering the years 1826, 1684, 1666, 1734, 1720, 1734, 1722, 1723 and are included under the topic Early Holoway History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holoway research.
+Another 60 words (4 lines of text) covering the years 1581, 1684, 1666, 1734, 1720, 1734, 1722, 1723, 1691, 1759, 1691, 1684, 1695, 1562, 1616, 1562, 1582, 1599, 1604 and are included under the topic Early Holoway History in all our PDF Extended History products and printed products wherever possible.

 Holoway Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Holoway has been spelled many different ways, including Holloway, Hollway, Holoway, Hollaway, Hollywood and others.

 Early Notables of the Holoway family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Holoway Notables in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) are included under the topic Early Holoway Notables in all our PDF Extended History products and printed products wherever possible.